mdssjc/mds/referências.md

 # Referências

-Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development \(3rd Edition\) - Craig Larman
+* Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development \(3rd Edition\) - Craig Larman

+* Agile Software Development - Principles, Patterns, and Practices - Robert C. Martin